Folks often ask me how I started running. I always have to start by explaining that before I became a runner, I was a walker.

 From that moment on, there was no turning back.
 I love the challenge of running—it’s fun to try to go faster or farther with each run.
 I love the feeling that I get when I’ve just finished a run—I’m hot and tired and always out of breath, but it’s a great feeling of accomplishment, especially when I’ve done it early in the morning.
 I love how running allows me to maintain my weight loss and still splurge on occasion—those activity points really add up when you run long distances!
 Most of all, I love waking up each morning and knowing that I am healthy—truly healthy—for the first time in my adult life.

 At this point, I have done several 5ks and two 10ks.
 I also did the final leg (4.4 miles) of the Detroit Free Press marathon relay in October 2012, which was great fun and so rewarding.
-A half-marathon is next on my list…check out my most recent posts to see how I’m doing!
+A half-marathon was next on my list…and then I did not one, not two, but three!
+So what came after that?
+Well, a marathon, of course!

 Thanks for reading my blog!